Karlheinzniebuhr/the-weather-scraper/README.md

 Need High-resolution Weather Data for Analytics or Machine-learning ?
 Seek no more.

 ## Overview
-The Weather Scraper downloads download high-resolution weather data (often 5 min. intervals) from Wunderground's public weather stations around the world for you.
+The Weather Scraper downloads high-resolution weather data (often 5 min. intervals) from Wunderground's public weather stations around the world for you.

 #### Install dependencies
 ```python